Let’s be frank when it comes to hiring and training seasonal retail sales associates...

-You should be able to train anyone the basics, so previous experience isn’t a factor.
-It’s a bonus if they’ve worked in your category, but don’t hold it as a high bar they have to meet.
+You should be able to train anyone in the basics, so previous experience isn’t a factor.
+It’s a bonus if they’ve worked in your category, but don’t hold it as a high bar they must meet.

 4. Availability is HUGE

 Most people looking for seasonal employment already have another job.
 That was a given, at least prior to the pandemic.
 But even this year, with greater than usual remote work and learning, they may have a set schedule for when they are available.

 Don’t pass them up because they can’t work at any and all times.
 You hire to fill the needs in your seasonal plan and your schedule; you don’t alter it to match their availability.

 5. Be honest about the job description

 Tell your job seeker the job they are really going to do.